-The Audit and Ethics Committee (the 'Audit Committee') recommends to the Board for selection by the shareholders at their annual meeting a firm of independent public accountants, confers with the Company's independent public accountants to review the plan and scope of their proposed audit as well as their findings and recommendations upon the completion of the audit, and meets with the independent public accountants and with appropriate Company financial personnel and internal auditors regarding the Company's internal controls, practices and procedures.
+The Audit and Ethics Committee (the 'Audit Committee') recommends to the Board the selection by the shareholders at their annual meeting of a firm of independent public accountants, confers with the Company's independent public accountants to review the plan and scope of their proposed audit as well as their findings and recommendations upon the completion of the audit, and meets with the independent public accountants and with appropriate Company financial personnel and internal auditors regarding the Company's internal controls, practices and procedures.
 The Audit Committee also oversees the Company's legal and business ethics compliance programs.
-During 2000, the Board examined the composition of the Audit Committee and found the members to meet the independence requirements of the New York Stock Exchange.
-The functions and responsibilities of the Audit Committee are set forth in the Audit Committee Charter, which is attached as Exhibit A to this Proxy Statement.
-The Audit Committee currently consists of Mr. Gross, as Chairman, Mrs. Alewine and Messrs.
-Breslawsky, Craig, Grinstein and Sloane, none of whom is an officer or employee of the Company or any of its subsidiaries.
-The Audit Committee met five times during 2000.
+During 2002, the Board examined the composition of the Audit Committee and found the members to meet the independence requirements of the New York Stock Exchange.
+The Audit Committee currently consists of Mr. Sloane, as Chairman, and Messrs.
+Barker, Craig (whose term as a director expires in May), Grimes and Gross, none of whom is an officer or employee of the Company or any of its subsidiaries.
+The Audit Committee met seven times during 2002.

 The Compensation and Benefits Committee (the 'Compensation Committee') is responsible for establishing and reviewing policies governing salaries, incentive compensation and the terms and conditions of employment of senior executives and other key employees of the Company, in addition to oversight of the Company's stock option plans for employees and similar plans which may be maintained from time to time by the Company.
-The Compensation Committee currently consists of Mr. Ackerman, as Chairman, and Messrs.
-Barker, Grinstein and Sloane, none of whom is an officer or employee of the Company or any of its subsidiaries.
-The Compensation Committee met four times during 2000.
+The Compensation Committee currently consists of Mr. Barker, as Chairman, and Messrs.
+Ackerman, Broadhead and Grinstein, none of whom is an officer or employee of the Company or any of its subsidiaries.
+The Compensation Committee met four times during 2002.

 The Corporate Governance and Nominating Committee (the 'Corporate Governance Committee'), recommends to the Board nominees for election as directors and as senior executive officers of the Company, as well as reviewing the performance of incumbent directors in determining whether to recommend them to the Board for renomination.
-The Corporate Governance Committee currently consists of Mr. Broadhead, as Chairman, Mrs. Alewine and Messrs.
-Ackerman, Barker, Craig and Gross, none of whom is an officer or employee of the Company or any of its subsidiaries.
-The Corporate Governance Committee met four times during 2000.
+The Corporate Governance Committee currently consists of Mr. Gross, as Chairman, Mrs. Alewine and Messrs.
+Grinstein and Turner, none of whom is an officer or employee of the Company or any of its subsidiaries.
+The Corporate Governance Committee met five times during 2002.
 For information concerning procedures to be followed for submitting names of nominees for consideration by the Corporate Governance Committee, see 'Other Information -- Shareholder Proposals.'

 The Finance Committee recommends to the Board dividend and other actions and policies regarding the financial affairs of the Company, including those relating to matters that may affect the financial strength of the Company.
-The Finance Committee currently consists of Mr. Barker, as Chairman, Mrs. Alewine and Messrs.
-Ackerman, Breslawsky and Broadhead, none of whom is an officer or employee of the Company or any of its subsidiaries.
-The Finance Committee met four times during 2000.
+The Finance Committee currently consists of Mr. Ackerman, as Chairman, and Messrs.
+Breslawsky, Craig, Grimes and Turner, none of whom is an officer or employee of the Company or any of its subsidiaries.
+The Finance Committee met five times during 2002.